-From the outset, the Thinking Governance programme was built to deal with deep, foundational issues of governance.
+From the outset, Thinking Governance has been built to deal with foundational issues of governance.

-That meant the issues of setting strategic direction, having a strategic focus and role and staying out of management.
-It meant encouraging governors to raise their eyes to the horizon, see what’s there, where they’re headed and decide if that’s where they actually want the school to go.
+That means issues of strategic direction, strategic focus and staying out of management.
+It means encouraging governors to raise their eyes to the horizon, and setting a course for where they want the school to go.

-But no school can strategise in a vacuum, sitting blissfully unaware of the pressures brought by an inspection framework, especially if they’re struggling.
+But no school can plan in a vacuum, sitting blissfully unaware of the pressures brought by an inspection framework, especially if they’re struggling.

-It’s much too easy, though, to dismiss thinking governance as being only for schools who have the luxury of time and space, by virtue of being ‘good’ or ‘outstanding’.
-For those schools, having a strategic vision almost certainly helped them get where they are – but, as Mercedes Benz once noted in training their sales teams, ‘what gets you there doesn’t keep you there’.
+It’s much too easy, though, to dismiss Thinking Governance as being only for ‘good’ or ‘outstanding’ schools.
+For those schools, having a great strategic vision almost certainly helped them get where they are – but, as Mercedes Benz once noted in training their sales teams, ‘what gets you there doesn’t keep you there’.

-Even in the best schools, the challenge of maintaining high standards and great governance is never addressed once and for all.
+Even in the best schools, the challenge of maintaining high standards and good governance is never a one-off fix.

-However, at the heart of every improving school is improving leadership and management, and that includes governance as an embedded concept.
+At the heart of every improving school is good leadership and management, and that includes governance.

-The 2016 Ofsted grade descriptors for leadership and management refer strongly to concepts of ‘culture’, ‘expectations’, ‘creating a climate’, ‘ethos’, promoting ‘opportunity’ and working with ‘external partners’.
+For many years, Ofsted grade descriptors for leadership and management have referred strongly to concepts of culture, expectations, creating a climate, ethos, promoting opportunity and working with external partners.

-These are all aspects of a wider vision, of an aspiration for the school community as a whole.
-These are the stuff of good governance, and their absence is often noted by inspectors when a school is failing.
+These are all aspects of an aspiration for the school community as a whole.
+These aspects are the stuff of good governance, and their absence is often noted by inspectors when a school is failing.
 Equally, their presence is regularly noted by inspectors when a school excels.

-So Thinking Governance isn’t always easy to make time and space for in schools which are struggling.
+So it isn’t always easy to make time for Thinking Governance in schools which are struggling.

-But, used well, even just in part, it can help governing bodies in struggling schools to see that there is a horizon, there is potentially a better day and there can be a future in which an inspection of the school concludes that governors have embraced good, strategic thinking and are using that sense of vision to help deliver a better education for all pupils.
+But, used well, even just in part, it can help governing bodies to see out to the horizon, where there is potentially a better day and there can be a good future for the school.